tropicbliss/markovify/README.md

 - Slightly better Markov Chain generation performance
 - Memory usage reduction during sentence generation

-To achieve these goals, the number of supported features in the original branch are drastically decreased.
+To achieve these goals, the number of supported features from the original branch are drastically decreased.